PhastPhood/jeff-gao-food/mapo-tofu/README.md

 ### To add numbing flavor
 You can use either ground Sichuan peppercorn or Sichuan peppercorn oil to add the classic numbing fragrance to mapo tofu.
 Red Sichuan peppercorns are more traditional, green ones are more floral.

-I like just using peppercorn oil — I'm not a huge fan of the texture of crushed peppercorns (maybe I'm just bad with a mortar and pestle), and it's easier.
-But it is a bit overkill to get a bottle of peppercorn oil if you don't make a lot of Sichuan food.
+I like using both peppercorn oil and ground Sichuan peppercorns, though I use a spice blender for my peppercorns cuz I'm trash at using a mortar and pestle, and I like it when my peppercorns are super fine because I don't like a grainy texture.
 About half a tbsp of crushed peppercorn or a teaspoon of peppercorn oil are probably good, depending on how numbing you want this to be.

 For ground peppercorn, add this at the end like a garnish.
 For the peppercorn oil, add this after cooking your dry ingredients.